Merkel eyes third term in first German vote since euro crisis

 The most recent opinion polls show support for Merkel’s conservative bloc - her Christian Democratic Union (CDU) and the Bavarian Christian Social Union (CSU) - around 39 percent, some 13 points ahead of the SPD, the second-biggest party.

-That virtually guarantees that Merkel, whose staunch defense of German interests during the crisis has sent her approval ratings soaring over 60 percent, will stay on as chancellor.
+That virtually guarantees that Merkel, whose staunch defence of German interests during the crisis has sent her approval ratings soaring over 60 percent, will stay on as chancellor.

-In power since 2005, the 59-year-old Protestant pastor’s daughter from East Germany has presided over a robust economy and booming labor market.
+In power since 2005, the 59-year-old Protestant pastor’s daughter from East Germany has presided over a robust economy and booming labour market.

-Her modest “step by step” leadership style is criticized abroad but applauded by many at home, where she was cheered as “Mutti”, or Mum, on the campaign trail.
+Her modest “step by step” leadership style is criticised abroad but applauded by many at home, where she was cheered as “Mutti”, or Mum, on the campaign trail.

 Unless they perform better on election day, Merkel will probably be forced to court the rival SPD, with whom she governed in a right-left coalition between 2005 and 2009.